 Our membership brings together established organisations, aspirant groups and individuals within the sector.
 The CMA provides a range of advice, information and consultancy, offering support to anyone with an interest in the sector.

 Working for the Community Media Sector

-Much of the CMA’s work has a strategic emphasis and the organisation was been intensely involved in liaison on behalf of the sector with Government, the regulator Ofcom and other strategic bodies regarding recent actual and proposed legislation on Community Radio, Public Service Broadcasting, BBC Charter Review, Local and Community Television, the Broadcasting Code, Copyright, Media Literacy, Digital Switchover, the Community Radio Fund and Spectrum allocation.
+Much of the CMA’s work has a strategic emphasis and the organisation has been intensely involved in liaison on behalf of the community broadcasting sector with Government, the regulator Ofcom and other strategic bodies regarding actual or proposed legislation and regulation of:

 - BBC Charter Review